Open PhD topics

 - To provide convincing demonstrators of our mechanisms and use cases.

 The project is led by Mark Ryan, Flavio Garcia and David Oswald.
 Our project partners HP Labs are also devoting time to the project, and the PhD students and postdocs working on the project will have the opportunity to spend time with them.

-Studentship: The studentships cover a stipend for each student, and their tuition fees based on UK/EU fees.
+Studentship: The studentship covers a stipend, and their tuition fees based on UK/EU fees.
 One studentship is funded by the School of Computer Science.
-The other one is part-funded by HP Labs and part-funded by the School of Computer Science.
 The project will additionally cover a laptop, equipment, software and travel to attend conferences and summer schools.

 Eligibility: Candidates from most countries are welcome to apply.
 However, the studentship does not cover the full tuition fees for non-UK/EU students.
 Candidates should have a good background in computer science.
 One of the studentships will focus on evaluating the security of hardware anchors; suitable candidates will have a strong background in low-level hardware and programming.
 The other studentship will focus on authentication applications; good candidates will have a background in applied crypto, protocol design and analysis.

 How to apply: There is no deadline for applying.
 The PhD candidate is expected to start in September or October 2019.
 We will process applications as they arrive until a suitable candidate is found, therefore we advise you to apply as soon as possible.
 To apply, please send your CV, a transcript with a list of courses and grades, and a description of your research interests to Mark Ryan, Flavio Garcia and David Oswald.